osism/osism.github.io/docs/guides/configuration-guide/rookify.md

       user: dragon
 ```

-The `ssh` section requires specification of the `private_key` and `hosts`.
-The `hosts` section specifies the hostnames or aliases (e.g. keys like `testbed-node-0`), their ip-addresses (e.g. if rookify connects to the target systems per VPN add ips starting with `192.186...`) and user for login.
-If you are using the OSISM testbed, make sure that the private key does not contain any `EOF` or other strings, i.e. make sure the keys are 'clean' to avoid connection errors.
+The `ssh` section specifies the `private_key` and `hosts`.
+The `hosts` section includes hostnames or aliases (e.g. `testbed-node-0`), their IP addresses (e.g., for VPN connections, IPs starting with `192.186...`), and the user for login.
+If you are using the OSISM testbed, ensure the private key does not contain any extra strings like `EOF`.
+The keys must be 'clean' to avoid connection errors.

 #### Kubernetes